top of page

 Horse Cave, KY 42749

-It all began in 1896, when young Teresa Marzetti arrived in the United States from Florence, Italy started her small Italian restaurant in Columbus, Ohio.
+It all began in 1896 when young Teresa Marzetti arrived in the United States from Florence, Italy, and started her small Italian restaurant in Columbus, Ohio.
 Customers particularly enjoyed Teresa's salad dressings and were often seen leaving the restaurant with bottles of their favorites.
-After Teresa Marzetti's death in 1972, the restaurant closed forever, but her passion for quality still lives in Marzetti's many salad dressings, dips and croutons.
-Located at 1000 Top Quality Drive in Horse Cave and employs several hundred people.
+After Teresa Marzetti died in 1972, the restaurant closed forever, but her passion for quality still lives in Marzetti's many salad dressings, dips, and croutons.
+The Horse Cave plant is located at 1000 Top Quality Drive in Horse Cave and employs several hundred people from the surrounding area.

 DART